Israel and the Holocaust

 And the third sense is quite simply this.
 During the Holocaust, the Jewish people came eyeball to eyeball with the Angel of Death.
 Three years after the war was over, in proclaiming the State of Israel, the Jewish people said collectively in the words of the Psalm, “I will not die, but I will live and give testimony to the God of life.”
 Israel represents the greatest affirmation of life of the Jewish people in the last 2,000 years.

 What happened, or rather what failed to happen at Evian convinced Hitler that whatever he did to the Jews, though the world might protest, they would do nothing about it.
 And that gave him the green light to go ahead.
 I don’t think it was anyone’s intention to give him the green light, but that is what he drew from it.
-Had Jews have the slightest ability to fight for themselves, had they had a home, however small, then Hitler would not have done such a thing.
+Had Jews had the slightest ability to fight for themselves, had they had a home, however small, then Hitler would not have done such a thing.
 Israel has changed the situation of every Jew in the world because we know there is somewhere we can go and there are people who will fight for us.
 So had Israel existed then, yes, history would have been very different.

 - As as result of the Evian Conference, the Jews felt rejected by the nations of the world.
 What should our response be to this today?